They’re classified from the newest to the oldest. Clicking on the level name will lead you to the level page.

 You might wonder where I get inspiration?
 Inspiration come from my imagination, I have a lot 😀 It consist of putting together the scene I have in mind and adapt it for the game so gameplay fit’s well.

 Static meshes (SM) for me are like Lego blocks, even the greatest SM pack can look bad, uninteresting, repetitive in a scene if all those SM aren’t well combined at the right scaling.
-Mapping is a form of art, putting all those SM together require artistic skills and some have those skills more than others, naturally.
+Level design is a form of art, putting all those SM together require artistic skills and some have those skills more than others, naturally.
 I like detailed levels for casual gaming and of course, gameplay is really respected and well tweaked.
 After come the other aspects of the scene like materials fine tuning, blocking volume, lighting adjustments, post-process tweaking, ambient audio, music, VFX, etc. which are as much important of putting the SM together to obtain a really good immersive experience.

 For my UT3 maps click here.
 Enjoy this video presentation of my UT3 maps 🙂

 Hi Stevelois, I just read your post on UT4 forums.
 I’ve been playing on the Loping Arena for a while, and more often lately.
 I played many of your maps (you should have seen me in the replays).
 Most of them I played only a few times.
 Your maps are really awesome!
 I consider them a true piece of art and belong to my top list of most appreciated maps.
 Also the background music is highly appreciated.
 It seems to melt with the map-experience, and I would miss it, if not there.